Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Absolute/convective instability of pulse solutions

 Since the discrete spectrum contains only $\lambda_1$, and $\lambda_1$ is negative, the first term in (\ref{eq:eta2}) decays to zero as $t\to \infty$, and the convective/absolute nature of the instability is determined by the second, integral term, which we label $I_c$.
 From (\ref{eq:dispersion}), if $\We^2 \Ca \leq 2\cos \beta$ then $\mathrm{Re}(\sigma)\leq 0$ and the flow is spectrally stable.
 However, if $\We^2 \Ca > 2\cos \beta$ then $\mathrm{Re}(\sigma)>0$ if $|\kappa| \in (\kappa_1,\kappa_2)$, where

 where $\kappa_{\pm}$ are given in \eqref{eq:kappaplusminus}, and the flow is spectrally unstable.
 When the flow is unstable, we can determine the nature of the instability by looking to see if it is possible to deform the contour of integration for $I_c$ so that it is entirely contained inside the region of the complex $\kappa$ plane where $\mathrm{Re} (\sigma)<0$.
 If this is possible, then the instability is convective and otherwise the instability is absolute.
 However, $\sigma(\kappa)$ is not analytic in the complex $\kappa$ plane because of the $|\kappa|^3$ term in \eqref{eq:dispersion} and so the classical approach of \cite{huerre1990local} cannot be applied directly.
-To proceed, we note that we can rewrite $I_c$ as \cite[see][]{lin2015coherent,Vellingiri2015}
+To proceed, we note that we can rewrite $I_c$ as \cite[see][]{lin2015coherent,Vellingiri2015} $I_c = 2\,\mathrm{Re}(K(x,t))$, where $K(x,t)=\int_{0}^{\infty}\mathrm{e}^{\sigma^+(\kappa)t}B(\kappa)\phi(x,\kappa)\:\mathrm{d}\kappa$, where $\sigma^+(\kappa)$ is given by (\ref{eq:dispersion}) with $|\kappa|^3$ replaced by $\kappa^3$ and is an analytic function in the entire complex $\kappa$ plane.
+Furthermore, it is sufficient to consider the range of integration where $\mathrm{Re(\sigma^+})>0$ and examine the integral